-Many of these symptoms can be indicative of noncancerous diseases of the prostate.
-These include benign prostatic hyperplasia (BPH), also known as an enlarged prostate, as well as prostatitis (inflamed prostate gland, usually due to infection).
+Many of these symptoms can be indicative of noncancerous diseases of the prostate, a gland located near the bladder in men.
+These include an enlarged prostate, also known as benign prostatic hyperplasia (BPH), and prostatitis, which is an inflamed prostate gland, usually due to infection.

 The prostate gland plays a key role in the male reproductive system, so it’s not surprising that prostate cancer can cause sexual dysfunction.
 Men may have problems getting or maintaining an erection, or experience painful ejaculation.
 Some men with early prostate cancer experience no symptoms.

 Once prostate cancer spreads, it can cause pain in and around the area of the prostate gland.
-Men with the disease can experience pain in the hips, lower back, pelvis, or upper thighs.
+Men with the disease can also experience pain in other areas:

 Pain is also likely to occur in multiple areas.
 For example, you might experience painful urination in conjunction with pelvic pain.
-Any ongoing (chronic) pain should be assessed by a doctor to rule out serious health problems.
+Any ongoing, or chronic, pain should be assessed by a doctor to rule out serious health problems.

 Symptoms like bloody discharge or extreme pain may warrant an immediate cancer screening.

 Getting regular cancer screenings is also important, particularly if there’s a history of the disease in your family.
-According to the NCI, men with brothers or fathers with prostate cancer are up to three times more likely to develop the disease.
+Men with brothers or fathers with prostate cancer are up to three times more likely to develop the disease.
 Your risk may also be greater if breast cancer runs in your family.
 Sharing this information with your doctor can help you get timely testing done should any suspicious symptoms arise.

 The majority of prostate cancer cases continue to be diagnosed during routine checkups.
 This can lead to a late diagnosis, in which the cancer has already progressed to a more advanced stage.
 Like many forms of cancer, the earlier prostate cancer is detected, the better the outlook.

 It’s possible to have prostate cancer, BPH, and prostatitis at the same time.
-Still, this doesn’t mean having a noncancerous prostate disease will become cancerous.
+Still, this doesn’t mean having a noncancerous prostate disease increases your risk for developing prostate cancer.